vrischmann/sketch/loop/server/local_ssh.md

 ### Hybrid Configuration Model

-SSHTheater uses a hybrid approach to balance security and practicality:
+LocalSSHimmer uses a hybrid approach to balance security and practicality:

 1. **Localhost-Restricted CA Trust** for host verification:
    - A single `@cert-authority localhost,127.0.0.1,[::1]` entry in known_hosts